 One of the most powerful and important functions of art is to act as a catalyst for conversation.
-Below are examples of conversations we have produced inspired by topical exhibitions.
+ArtEcon facilitates artist talks in conjunction with local art exhibitions, as well as panel discussions and community conversations throughout the year, inspired by exhibitions, and/or other timely subjects.

 About the Exhibition